OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

 07.10.24 - started working on assignment together!

-07.10.24 First ChatGPT Prompt: How to create a Folder in GitLab 07.10.24 ChatGPT: Merge conflicts and how to solve them per terminal 07.10.24 Started working on Step1 by splitting up the classes between ourselves
+-> started with setting up our repository and adding the required folders/files + adding members 07.10.24 First ChatGPT Prompt: How to create a Folder in GitLab 07.10.24 ChatGPT: Merge conflicts and how to solve them per terminal 07.10.24 Started working on Step1 by splitting up the classes between ourselves